Venison stroganoff features tender cuts of venison steak, mushrooms, and onions swimming in a thick and creamy sauce served over a bed of egg noodles.

 Growing up I thought there was only one way venison could be enjoyed: chopped and sauteed with copious amounts of black pepper, butter, and onions.
 It was the only way my parents made it.
 Don't get me wrong, this rusticly simplistic dish is still one of my favorite ways to eat venison, but now I have opened my eyes to the endless possibilities this protein provides, such as this venison stroganoff recipe.

-Modeled after the classic Russian dinner, Beef Stroganoff, I have made a few adaptations to tailor this recipe to the flavor of venison.
+This ultimate comfort food dinner is modeled after the classic Russian dinner, Beef Stroganoff.
+It is fairly identical, except for the obvious addition of deer meat rather than meat.
+However, I have made a few adaptations to tailor this recipe to the unique flavor of venison.
 My favorite change is the addition of brandy which adds additional sweetness and depth.
-If you don’t have brandy on hand, bourbon whiskey would be a good substitution, or make it alcohol-free but substituting additional beef broth.
+If you don't have brandy on hand, bourbon whiskey would be a good substitution, or make it alcohol-free but substituting additional beef broth.

 Best Cut of Venison for Stroganoff